Palestinian Prisoners' Document: Abbas' call for a referendum

 Had Hamas at this point chosen to endorse the Document, and were it to become the government’s platform, then Abbas would have had a hard job to sell it to Israel in negotiations and be forced to adopt positions with which he disagreed.
 Moreover, it would have been transformed from a potential bridge between Fatah and Hamas into another instrument in their power struggle.
 Hamas, however, chose to focus on the legality of the referendum and ignored the content, avoiding internal discussions.

 Also Israel objected to the plan, because it endorsed the right of return of Palestinian refugees and because it endorsed the Palestinian right to resist the occupation in areas occupied in the 1967 Six-day war.
 Israeli Prime Minister, Ehud Olmert, said that the referendum is “meaningless” because the vote cannot be a basis for negotiation.
 In Egypt, Jordan and Europe, instead, Olmert promoted his plan for an Israeli unilateral withdrawal from the West Bank.

-Second version of the Document
+Second version: "National Conciliation Document"

+This 'second version' has been endorsed by Hamas, whereas the original version (see above, The Prisoners' Document) has not.

 Following Abbas' call for a referendum, the parties started negotiations on the text of the Document.
 By mid-June 2006, two Hamas MPs said that 98 percent of the disagreements over the plan had been ironed out.
 Fatah and Hamas representatives declared that an agreement on 15 out of the 18 points in the Document had been reached.
 There remained differences, however, on the issues of the exclusive status of the PLO in negotiations with Israel, the right of the Palestinian people for armed resistance within the borders of the occupied territories, and the question of holding a referendum on future agreements with Israel.
 Meanwhile, frequent armed clashes between Fatah and Hamas took place in the streets of Gaza.